mel-project/melnet2/README.md

-## melnet2: Themelio's peer-to-peer protocol
+## melnet2: Mel's peer-to-peer protocol

-`melnet2` is Themelio's peer-to-peer protocol.
+`melnet2` is Mel's peer-to-peer protocol.
 It is an overlay network that can be built over _any_ `nanorpc` transport.
 The two important items are:

 - `Backhaul`, which is a trait that fully describes an underlying protocol (e.g. JSON-RPC over TCP, JSON-RPC over HTTP)
   - We provide `TcpBackhaul`, an high-performance, pipelined implementation of JSON-RPC over TCP